Coder-himakara/Coder-himakara/README.md

 ## 🔭 I’m currently working on
-- Java Project for tracking wildlife of specific forest
+- Java Project for tracking wildlife in a forest

 ## 🌱 I’m currently learning
 - Laravel Framework